catalyst-cloud/catalystcloud-docs/source/database/managing-database.rst

   | is_root_enabled | True  |
   +-----------------+-------+

-If we are using a MySQL database, we can check that this has worked if we are able to access the database and run the following query:
+Since we are using a MySQL database, we can check that this has worked if we are able to access the database and run the following query:

 .. code-block:: bash